ahmedhalil007/majstor.ba/majstor_frontend/README.md

 - /admin/userId/:userId - Admin view of user details
 - /admin/post/:postId - Admin view of post details

-**Dependencies**
+**Dependencies**<br>
 The application uses the following key libraries:

-`react`: A JavaScript library for building user interfaces.
+`react`: A JavaScript library for building user interfaces.<br>
-`@nextui-org/react`: A React UI kit that provides prebuilt components with a modern design.
+`@nextui-org/react`: A React UI kit that provides prebuilt components with a modern design.<br>
-`react-router-dom`: A library for handling routing in React applications.
+`react-router-dom`: A library for handling routing in React applications.<br>
-`react-dom`: Provides DOM-specific methods for React, including the entry point for rendering the application.
+`react-dom`: Provides DOM-specific methods for React, including the entry point for rendering the application.<br>
-`@fortawesome/fontawesome-free and @fortawesome/react-fontawesome`: Provides access to FontAwesome icons for React.
+`@fortawesome/fontawesome-free and @fortawesome/react-fontawesome`: Provides access to FontAwesome icons for React.<br>
-`axios`: Promise-based HTTP client used for making API requests.
+`axios`: Promise-based HTTP client used for making API requests.<br>
-`framer-motion`: Library for animations in React.
+`framer-motion`: Library for animations in React.<br>
-`jsonwebtoken`: Used for creating and verifying JSON Web Tokens, commonly used for authentication.
+`jsonwebtoken`: Used for creating and verifying JSON Web Tokens, commonly used for authentication.<br>
-`react-router-dom`: For routing in React applications.
+`react-router-dom`: For routing in React applications.<br>
-`sonner`: Used for creating notifications or toast messages.
+`sonner`: Used for creating notifications or toast messages.<br>
-`tailwindcss and postcss`: CSS utilities and preprocessors for styling.
+`tailwindcss and postcss`: CSS utilities and preprocessors for styling.<br>
-`vite`: A modern build tool for fast development and bundling.
+`vite`: A modern build tool for fast development and bundling.<br>
-`eslint`: A tool for identifying and reporting on patterns in JavaScript, ensuring code quality.
+`eslint`: A tool for identifying and reporting on patterns in JavaScript, ensuring code quality.<br>
 `cypress`: End-to-end testing framework.